Liam-Ralph/biomegen/README.md

 Version 3.0.0
  - Linux supported, tested with Linux Mint 22.2 and antiX 23.2
  - MacOS and BSD OSs should be supported, but haven't been tested
- - Windows is not currently supported
+ - Windows is not currently supported, but WSL should work

 Python Versions (v2.1.6 and below)
  - Any OS with Python 3.10+ should work (Linux Mint, antiX, and Windows tested)